Adapa: Interpretation

-as Uanna/Oannes
+As Uanna/Oannes

 The name Adapa has also been used for the first Apkallu, sometimes known as Uanna (in the Greek work by Berossus called Oannes).
 The accounts of the two are different, and (Uanna) the Apkallu is half-fish, while Adapa is a fisherman.
 However, there may be a connection.
 One potential explanation for the occurrence of the two names together is that the cuneiform for 'adapa' was also used as an appellative for "wise" (the Apkallu being wisdom giving beings).

 Alternative viewpoints exist as to whether 'adapa' should be considered an epithet for 'uanna' or the other way around.
 Both occur together in compound as the name of the first Apkallu.

 If identified as the first Apkallu, Adapa would have been the adviser of the mythical first (antediluvian) king of Eridu, Alulim.
 That connection is found in some texts, with King Alulu (Ref STT 176+185, lines 14–15).
 Elsewhere, he is associated with the much-later King Enmerkar.
+Indeed, earlier Sumerian record, Me-Turan/Tell Haddad tablet, describes Adapa as postdiluvian ruler of Eridu.

-as Adam
+As Adam

 When the story of Adapa was first rediscovered, some scholars saw a resemblance with the story of the biblical Adam, such as Albert Tobias Clay.
 Later scholars such as Alexander Heidel ("The Adapa legend and the Biblical story (of Adam) are fundamentally as far apart as antipodes") rejected this connection; however, potential connections are still (1981) considered worthy of analysis.
-Possible parallels and connections include similarity in names, including the possible connection of both to the same word root; both accounts include a test involving the eating of purportedly deadly food; and both are summoned before god to answer for their transgressions.
+Possible parallels and connections include similarity in names, including the possible connection of both to the same word root; both accounts include a test involving the eating of purportedly deadly food; and both are summoned before a god to answer for their transgressions.